John Stanley-5 June 1355

 John and Piers busied themselves working alongside Lady Eleanor’s servants unloading chairs, cushions, tables and even rugs from the cart.

 It was now dusk, and John went on a search for fresh rushes with which to stuff the mattresses.
 Piers had been busy on his own account.
-He had managed to find half a dozen torches which he was positioning in a circle around the tent and an assortment of candles to illuminate the inside of the tent.
+He had managed to find half a dozen torches which he positioned in a circle around the tent and an assortment of candles to illuminate the inside of the tent.

 Lady Eleanor arranged and rearranged the positioning of the furniture, eventually creating within the tent separate living and sleeping areas.
-Finally she stood in the middle of the living area with a broad smile on her face.
+Finally, she stood in the middle of the living area with a broad smile on her face.

 ‘Thank you,’ she said. ‘this is very pleasant.’